cinemagoer/cinemagoer/docs/faqs.rst

 :A: Import the ``imdb.helpers`` module and use the ``get_byURL`` function.

-:Q: I'm writing an interface based on IMDbPY and I have problems handling
+:Q: I'm writing an interface based on Cinemagoer and I have problems handling
     encoding, chars conversions, replacements of references and so on.

 :A: See the many functions in the imdb.helpers module.